jeevakir/data_handling/README.md

 I have heavily modified the codes if I took those from different sources for my use case and the original codes will be aound 30 percent and remainig 70 percent is my owrk.

+this repositoy is incomplete adnthe scripts i create will be added here time by time basis.